This post may include affiliate links; see our disclosure policy.

 More Buchanan drinks

-What are some other great ways to make a Buchanan drink?
+Looking for more great ways to make a Buchanan drink?
 You can use this blended Scotch in any of these classic Scotch cocktails:

-- Try the modern classic Penicillin, with lemon, honey and ginger
+- Try the modern classic Penicillin, with lemon, honey, and ginger

 - Go for a Blood and Sand with blood orange juice